The conclusion to one of the craziest adventures in my life. Seriously, don’t try this at home. You have got to be kidding me!

 “There’s always something waiting at the end of the road.
 If you aren’t willing to see what it is, you probably shouldn’t be out there in the first place.” – author unknown

-Note: This is the conclusion to my March 9th, 2011 dirtbike ride story in Laos (see “The Day After That Day” for the first part of this crazy adventure.)
+Note: This is the conclusion of my dirtbike story in Laos (see “The Day After That Day” for the first part of this crazy adventure.)

 So basically, I was just trying to get from Point A (Attapeu) to Point C (Champasak) on crazy dirt road 18 in Southern Laos.

 For those of you playing along at home, Champasak is an ancient city in southern Laos on the banks of the mighty Mekong River.
 Champasak is home to the wonderful Wat Phu Temple, which dates back to the 5th century and is considered to be Laos’ version of the Cambodian Angkor temples.
 When I left Tad Lo Village earlier that morning, my plan was to sleep in Champasak so that I could visit the Wat Phu temple early the next morning.
 An ambitious goal, for sure, but I actually thought it was possible.